Last updated 2009/11/07

 statement in your router configuration to forward the packets.

-For example, if your server is on VLAN 10 with IP address 172.16.10.100 and your client is on VLAN 20, your configuration should look something like this:
+For example, if your server is on VLAN 10 with IP address 172.16.10.100 and your client is on VLAN 20, your configuration should look something like this (we use Juniper switches):

 This tells the router to forward broadcast packets accross VLANs to the address you specify.
 By default, DHCP packets are forwarded, along with other common broadcast traffic.
 See your network equipment manuals for more information on the default forwarded ports.